serverless/components/README.md

     this.state.name = 'myComponent'
     await this.save()

-    // Here is how to load a child Component.
+    // Here is how to load a child Component via its name in the Registry: let website = await this.load('website')
-    // This assumes you have the "@serverless/website" component in your "package.json" file and you've run "npm install" let website = await this.load('@serverless/website')

-    // You can run the default method of a child Component two ways: let websiteOutputs = website({ code: { src: './src' } }) let websiteOutputs = website.default({ code: { src: './src' } })
+    // You can run a method on the child Component, like this: let websiteOutputs = website.deploy({ code: { src: './src' } })

-    // If you are deploying multiple instances of the same Component, include an instance id. let website1 = await this.load('@serverless/website', 'website1')
+    // If you are deploying multiple instances of the same Component, include an instance id. let website1 = await this.load('website', 'website1')
-    let website2 = await this.load('@serverless/website', 'website2')
+    let website2 = await this.load('website', 'website2')
     // Child Components save their state automatically.

-    // You can also load a local component that is not yet published to npm
-    // just reference the root dir that contains the serverless.js file
-    // You can also use similar syntax in serverless.yml to run local Components let localComponent = await this.load('../my-local-component')

-    // Here is how you can easily remove a Component. let websiteRemoveOutputs = await website.remove()
+    // Here is how you can easily remove a Component. let websiteRemoveOutputs = await website.remove({})

     // Here is how you can call any custom method on a Component. let websiteRemoveOutputs = await website.test({})

-    // If you want to show a status update to the CLI in an elegant way, use this. await this.status('Uploading')
+    // If you want to show a status update to the CLI, use this. await this.status('Uploading')

-    // If you want to show a log statement in the CLI in an elegant way, use this. await this.log('this is a log statement')
+    // If you want to show a debug statement in the CLI, use this. await this.debug('this is a debug statement')

     // Return your results
     return { url: websiteOutputs.url }